donkasun/react-native-outlined-text/README.md

 React Native Outlined Text provides a flexible and performant solution for displaying text with outline effects in React Native applications.
 Built with TypeScript and optimized for cross-platform compatibility, this component offers advanced text styling capabilities including automatic text wrapping, dynamic height calculation, and customizable stroke effects.

+## Project Status

+✅ **Production Ready**: The library is fully configured for npm publishing with:
+- Complete TypeScript build system
+- Proper entry points and module resolution
+- Metro bundler compatibility
+- ESLint and code quality tools
+- Automated build and publish workflow

+🔄 **Testing**: Test infrastructure is in place and being improved for SVG component compatibility in React Native Testing Library environments.

 ## Features

 - **Customizable Stroke Effects**: Adjustable stroke width and color for text outlines